PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation

-\paragraph{Composition via $\ell_1$-Product Metric.} To examine the behavior of the $\ell_1$-product metric, we obtain factor-wise embeddings $\bm{x}^{(i)}$ of single-concept prompts (e.g., ``a photo of a dog'' and ``a photo of a car'') and their compositions (e.g., ``a photo of a dog and a car'').
-Figure~\ref{fig:composition_ell1} (a) shows factor-wise embedding norms $\|\bm{x}^{(i)}\|_{\mathbb{H}^d_i}$ across $k=64$ factors.
-The ``dog'' embedding exhibits its largest norm in factor $i=39$ while remaining near the origin in factor $i=9$.
-Conversely, the ``car'' embedding peaks in factor $i=9$ and is suppressed in factor $i=39$.
-Then, their composition produces large norms in \emph{both} factors $i=39$ and $i=9$, meaning that composing concepts simultaneously activates the corresponding factors.
-We observe the same pattern for ``boy and bicycle'' and ``sunset and ocean'' (see Appendix~\ref{appendix:additional-visualizations}).
-This pattern aligns with the behavior of a Boolean algebra, where multiple concepts are specified by the union of concept subsets (or, the element-wise $\max$ of binary indicators).
+\paragraph{Composition via $\ell_1$-Product Metric.} To examine the behavior of the $\ell_1$-product metric, we also obtain the embeddings of the textual composition (e.g., ``a photo of a dog and a car'').
+Figure~\ref{fig:composition_ell1} (a) shows that such a prompt produces large norms in \emph{both} factors~$i=39$ and $i=9$, meaning that composing concepts simultaneously activates the corresponding factors.
+Furthermore, we took the factor-wise ``$\max$'' of the embeddings of two single-concept prompts and found that it retrieves images similarly to the textual composition, as shown in (b)--(c) (see Appendix~\ref{appendix:additional-visualizations} for details).
+These patterns align with the behavior of a Boolean algebra, where multiple concepts are specified by the union of concept subsets (or the element-wise $\max$ of binary indicators).

-Figure~\ref{fig:composition_ell1} (a) also provides GRIT images randomly sampled from the top $0.1\%$ by the embedding norm for each factor.
-Factor $i=39$ yields various mammals, suggesting a family of mammals, whereas factor $i=9$ shows vehicles and everyday-carry items.
-Embeddings visualized using HoroPCA~\citep{Chami2021} in Fig.~\ref{fig:composition_ell1}(b) support this interpretation.
-Terms related to mammals form a hierarchical structure (i.e., captured) in factor $i=39$ and concentrate near the origin (i.e., not captured) in factor $i=9$.
-Embeddings related to vehicles and everyday-carry items exhibit the opposite pattern.
-See Appendix~\ref{appendix:additional-visualizations} for more visualizations.

-We emphasize that, while we give a hierarchy between samples, we do not provide any explicit supervision for factor assignments; this specialization of factors emerges automatically through training.
-Consistent with Theorem~\ref{thm:tree-to-Hprod}, these observations empirically support that \modelname\ organizes intra-family taxonomies within individual hyperbolic factors and expresses inter-family compositionality via the simultaneous activation of multiple factors, analogous to a Boolean algebra.
+We observe the same pattern for ``boy and bicycle'' and ``sunset and ocean.''
+Consistent with Theorem~\ref{thm:tree-to-Hprod}, these observations empirically support that \modelname\ organizes intra-family taxonomies within individual hyperbolic factors and expresses cross-family compositionality via the simultaneous activation of multiple factors, analogous to a Boolean algebra.
 We emphasize that, while we provide hierarchy between images, texts, and their cropped versions, we do not provide any explicit supervision for factor assignments or hierarchy between atomic concepts (i.e., words); the specialization of factors and hierarchical structures of atomic concepts emerge automatically through training.